 ART: The first half of the year is calligraphy.
 My kids can’t be left alone to do calligraphy.
 It’s one of those things that has to be taught.
+We usually keep on using Draw Squad instead.
 The second half of the year is book-based religious art appreciation.
 It’s all reading and close observation.
 The focus artist is Tissot.
 If you read the introductory material with your child, you’ll have a much better appreciation for the value of the book.

 ENGLISH: Apart from the grammar in past years’ Latin, this is the first year grammar is overtly taught.
-We use the Voyages in English 6 option with the Daly diagramming text.
-I haven’t seen the other resources.
+We first used the Voyages in English 6 option with the Daly diagramming text.
 This is a heavy duty grammar year.
 If you’re rusty, you might want to brush up the day before you present it.
 This year will be a lot of work!
 Thankfully, almost all of the work is oral.
 It’s tedious, but it doesn’t take a lot of time to get through the exercises.
 There are some pretty involved outlines this year.
 They took me by surprise!
 Also, I heard in a MoDG parent class that the reason the kids to the tests in two sessions (pen then open-book pencil) is that they test on unpracticed skills.
 It’s not a fair closed-book test, but it’s excellent to see what the child can do first.
+(EDIT: I now use Easy Grammar 6.
+I don’t have time for all that oral work.)

 LATIN: One year we did the half-pace Latina Christiana II option.
 I misunderstood the LCII first time around.
 I though we’d do the whole book, but only the vocabulary, then come around the next year and do the translations.
 It ALL of Lesson 1-14.
 Also, the first 5 lessons are an exact repeat of the Latina Christiana I vocabulary, sayings, and forms.
 (Not the memorized prayers, that’s just in our plans.)
 You don’t have to make your own note cards if you have the ones from last year.
-But each child will need his own full set (or his own Anki deck which is free!)
+But each child will need his own full set.
 The prevalence of “separate your cards into hard and easy” makes sharing impossible.
 Another tip, if you didn’t make it though every lesson in LC I, the review lessons are quite the surprise!
+(EDIT: We switched to the Beginning Latin series.
+We like it MUCH better.)

 MATH: Saxon 7/6 is like the rest.
 Our curriculum only does every other test for a good part of the year, then switches to weekly.
 Also, it doesn’t say in our instructions to do the math facts sheets, read the explanations, do the lesson exercises, and the mixed exercises, but it is assumed.
 If your kid already has his multiplication/division under control, there’s not much to do in the Math Facts department until they start drilling fractions and English-Metric conversions and other stuff.
 The lessons themselves were easy, easy, easy, and then we hit percent/fraction/decimal conversions.
 SMACK into the wall!
 I had to do math right with them for a while.
 Modelling the speed and orally noting how repetitive it all was, was the only cure.
 Saxon problems take only about two minutes each.
 More than that and you’re in a rabbit hole.
 Another help was Saxon Math Adaptations worksheets but there’s really not enough space to work out problems on the page.